CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

 The following sections show what sizes are in the same size series group when you buy a reserved VM instance optimized for instance size flexibility.

+**5. Analysis:**

+ All reservations except Azure Databricks are applied hourly.
+To ensure reservations help reduce costs, you should purchase them based on an analysis of consistent baseline usage.

+ If you purchase more capacity than was previously used, your reservation may be underutilized.
+You should try to get the most out of reservations, because unused reservations cannot be saved for later use.
+Additionally, if your usage exceeds the reserved capacity, you will be charged the pay-per-use rate.

+Azure provides automated reservation recommendations.
+These are calculated by analyzing your hourly usage data over the past 7, 30, and 60 days.
+Azure calculates the cost of the reservation and compares it to the actual pay-as-you-go cost incurred during the period.
+Then, Azure recommends the quantity that can maximize savings.

+ For example, if workload uses 100 VMs regularly, but occasionally demand spikes to 150, Azure will calculate potential savings for a reservation of 100 VMs as well as 150.
+If the demand spikes are infrequent, the calculation may determine that you can save by purchasing 100 reserved VMs.
+However, if demand spikes are very common, it may recommend reserving more than 100 VMs to save costs.

+There are a few things to keep in mind regarding automated reservation recommendations:

+* The reservation recommendation is calculated using the pay-as-you-go rates relevant to your use case.
+* Recommendations are based on individual VM sizes, and do not apply to the entire size family.
+* After you commit to a reservation, on the same day of the purchase, the recommended quantity for the scope is reduced.
+In other words, the reserved VMs are no longer considered as part of the resources eligible for reservation.

+**6. Scope:**

+ Note that only Enterprise Agreements, Pay-As-You-Go Subscriptions and Microsoft Customer Agreement Subscriptions support reservations.

+ **Reservation Scope Options:**

+* Single resource group scope— this means the reservation discount is only applied to matching resources in a specific Azure resource group.
+* Single subscription scope— this means reservation discount is applied to matching resources in an entire Azure subscription.
+* Shared scope— lets you apply reservation discounts to matching resources used by multiple eligible subscriptions connected to the same billing scope, which can include more than one Azure subscriptions.

 ### **Task 7: Move to PAAS**